JetBrains/TeamCity.SonarQubePlugin/readme.txt

  TeamCity SonarQube plugin

- This plugin allows confguring and running SonarQube analysis in the TeamCity server.
+ This plugin allows configuring and running SonarQube analysis in the TeamCity server.

  1. Downloading binaries
  =====

- The latest build of the plugin is available on public TeamCity server and could be downloaded from: for TeamCity 10:  http://teamcity.jetbrains.com/repository/download/TeamCityPluginsByJetBrains_TeamCitySonarQubePlugin_Build100x/.lastPinned/sonar-plugin.zip for prior versions: http://teamcity.jetbrains.com/repository/download/TeamCityPluginsByJetBrains_TeamCitySonarQubePlugin_Build/.lastPinned/sonar-plugin.zip
+ The latest build of the plugin is available on the public TeamCity server and can be downloaded from: for TeamCity 10:  http://teamcity.jetbrains.com/repository/download/TeamCityPluginsByJetBrains_TeamCitySonarQubePlugin_Build100x/.lastPinned/sonar-plugin.zip for prior versions: http://teamcity.jetbrains.com/repository/download/TeamCityPluginsByJetBrains_TeamCitySonarQubePlugin_Build/.lastPinned/sonar-plugin.zip

  2. Building sources
  =====

- Run the following command in the root of checked out repository: mvn clean package
+ Run the following command in the root of the checked out repository: mvn clean package

  3. Installing